syntax-tree/unist-util-visit/readme.md

 *   `visit.SKIP` (`'skip'`)
     — Do not enter this node (traversing into its children), but do continue with the next sibling
+*   `index` (`number`)
+    — Move to the sibling at position `index` next (after `node` itself is traversed).
+Useful if you’re mutating the tree (such as removing the node you’re currently on, or any of its preceding siblings).
+Results less than `0` or greater than or equal to `children.length` stop iteration of the parent

 ## Related